-- In the most recent Sherlock Holmes movie, Sherlock engages in a pit fight in a dingy pub and eventually knocks his opponent through the wood wall.
+- In Sherlock Holmes (2009) with Robert Downey Jr., Sherlock engages in a pit fight in a dingy pub and eventually knocks his opponent through the wood wall.
 He collects his winnings and leaves some of it on the bar counter, apparently as payment for the wall and the extra bottle he takes from the bar.

 - Subverted in Richard Lester's The Three Musketeers.
 Temporarily embarrassed for funds and very much in need of food and drink, the Musketeers and D'Artagnan's servant Planchet cause chaos in an inn with a long, furious and faked fight...which is a pretext for numerous tricks to purloin said food and drink for later consumption at their leisure.